- PVC Column Wraps

-After having determined the final height and cutting a few pieces down to size, your first strip can either be ripped on the corner side on a 45 degree angle (or the necessary angle required to create the corner) using the table saw or you can use a butt joint (no cutting, just put one edge of a strip against the face of another).
-The 45 degree table saw method will give you a better finish.
+After having determined the final height and cutting a few pieces down to size, your first strip can either be ripped on the corner side at a 45-degree angle (or the necessary angle required to create the corner) using the table saw or you can use a butt joint (no cutting, just put one edge of a strip against the face of another).
+The 45-degree table saw method will give you a better finish.

 After nailing your first piece, use your spirit level to check the top and the side for trueness.
 Continue repeating the steps described in the above paragraph until you reach the end of the wall.
 Follow these steps for the entire room using the table saw to rip the side of the boards to 45 degrees when you hit a corner.

 Baseboard Shoe mold and Chair Rail